awesome-tnns/awesome-tnns/README.md

 # Awesome TNNs

-This repository is an accompaniment to: *Architectures of Topological Deep Learning: A Survey on Topological Neural Networks*
+This repository is an accompaniment to the article: *Architectures of Topological Deep Learning: A Survey on Topological Neural Networks* (anonymous).

 *Topological Neural Networks* (TNNs) are deep learning architectures that process signals defined on topological domains.
 The domains of topological deep learning generalize the binary relations of graphs to *hierarchical relations* and higher-order *set-based relations*.
 The additional flexibility and expressivity of these architectures permits the representation of complex natural systems such as proteins, neural activity, and many-body physical systems.